TIBHannover/oersi-setup/CONTRIBUTING.md

 If you want to contribute to the OER search index, please make sure to read through and follow these guidelines.
 The guidelines apply to all oersi repositories.

+If you need help or have any questions that are not covered by this guide, please contact us at incoming+oersi-oersi-setup-16999502-issue-@incoming.gitlab.com

 ## Table of Contents

 [[_TOC_]]